MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 - The kernel's resource consumption must not exceed 80% of the resources available on a computer equipped with an Intel Pentium 3 Katmai processor and 512 MB of in-game RAM, to prevent premature wear and tear on the computer.
 - Kernel startup time should be less than 2 minutes to ensure a responsive user experience from launch.
-- The kernel's response time, when executing common tasks, must be kept below 1 second to guarantee a fluid experience.
+- The kernel's response time, when executing common tasks, must be kept below 200 milliseconds to guarantee a fluid experience.
 - The kernel update process should be completed in less than 15 minutes, ensuring efficient system maintenance.
 - Kernel installation time should not exceed 15 minutes to ensure a fast and efficient user experience.